forcedotcom/lwc-dev-server/CONTRIBUTING.md

 This will prompt you for a username, password and email, then save the authToken to `~/.npmrc`.
 This only has to be done once.

-Use `npm version` with prepatch, preminor, prerelease etc. as appropriate.
+Use `npm version` with prerelease, preminor, prepatch etc. as appropriate.
 With prerelease use `--preid=beta`.

 For example, to go from `1.0.0` to `1.0.1-beta.0` or `1.0.1-beta.0` to `1.0.1-beta.1`: